 - Student Safety Plan – This two-page form asks the student to provide emergency contact information and a campus exit plan to be implemented in the event the student is either exposed to COVID-19 or becomes ill.
 (The Student Safety Plan is explained in more detail in the Containment discussion later in this section.)

 Reduced Apartment Capacities

-For the July 2020 academic quarter, PTC housing capacity has been reduced, with only two students assigned to one apartment.
-Each student has his/her own bedroom and bathroom.
+For the July 2020 academic quarter, PTC housing capacity has been reduced.
+Each student has his/her own bedroom.
 Although the roommates share common areas such as the kitchen and living room, they will receive specialized training on how to properly social distance while sharing these spaces.
 PTC will diligently monitor viral trends in the local and regional areas to determine to what degree housing capacities may change in upcoming quarters.

 Strategic Roommate Assignments

 Roommate assignments will be based on two chief factors: academic program and student information identifying those at high risk.
 PTC’s primary goal in pairing roommates is to prevent students at higher risk due to a medical condition from sharing an apartment with individuals whose place of employment (e.g., a medical facility) exposes them to a greater potential for contracting the virus.